textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 ### Author perspective

-The documentation is written from the perspective of an _anonymous_ expert to the first-time administrator.
+Documentation is written from the perspective of an _anonymous_ expert to the first-time administrator.
 Therefore, documentation authors and editors must write in the _second-person_ point of view.
-Pronouns are ‘you’, ‘your’, and ‘yours’ when referring to the reader, the assumed administrator of a new Textpattern installation.
+Pronouns are ‘you’, ‘your’, and ‘yours’ when referring to the reader; the assumed administrator of a new Textpattern installation.

 For example: